Highlights Of The Program

 PANEL DISCUSSION ON ADVANCEMENTS IN FUEL CELLS FOR THE FUTURE OF GREEN MOBILITY

-• Cost and infrastructure barriers to fuel cell competitiveness and where they could deliver the greatest impact in green mobility
+• Evaluating cost and infrastructure barriers to fuel cell competitiveness and identifying where they could deliver the greatest impact in green mobility

-• Trends in fuel cell truck orders, key drivers behind adoption growth, and expected timelines compared with battery electric trucks
+• Examining trends in fuel cell truck orders, key drivers behind adoption growth, and expected deployment timelines compared with battery electric trucks

 14:00 - 14:25